History of Paraguay: Young colony

-A Guaraní woman from the early-colonial era, known by the Christian name of Juliana, is regarded as one of the most prominent female figures in the history of Paraguay.
-She is famous for killing her Spaniard master or husband between 1539 and 1542 and inciting other indigenous women to do the same.
-Despite having confessed to the crime, and that she even boasted of her actions to her peers, Juliana was set free, although Cabeza de Vaca had her arrested and executed upon taking command of Asunción in 1542.
+A Guaraní woman from the early-colonial era, known as Juliana, is regarded as one of the most prominent female figures in the history of Paraguay.
+She is famous for killing her Spaniard master or husband between 1539 and 1542 and inciting other Indigenous women to do the same.
+Despite having confessed to the crime, Juliana was set free, although Cabeza de Vaca had her arrested and executed upon taking command of Asunción in 1542.

 Irala ruled without further interruption until his death in 1556.
 His governorship was one of the most humane in the Spanish New World at that time, and marked the transition among the settlers from conquerors to landowners.
 Irala maintained good relations with the Guaraní, pacified hostile tribes, explored the Chaco, and began trade relations with Peru.
 He encouraged beginnings of a textile industry and the introduction of cattle, which flourished in the country's fertile hills and meadows.
 Father Pedro Fernández de la Torre arrived on 2 April 1556, as the first bishop of Asunción, marking the official establishment of the Roman Catholic Church in Paraguay.
 Irala presided over the construction of the cathedral, two churches, three convents, and two schools.

 Irala eventually antagonized the native peoples.
-In the last years of his life he yielded to pressure from settlers and established the encomienda system, under which Spanish settlers received estates of land along with the right to the labor and produce of natives who were living on this land.
+In the last years of his life he yielded to pressure from settlers and established the encomienda system, under which Spanish settlers received estates of land along with the right to the labor and produce of natives living on this land.
 Although encomenderos were expected to care for the spiritual and material needs of natives, the system quickly degenerated into virtual slavery.
 20,000 natives were divided among 320 encomenderos, which sparked a full-scale tribal revolt in 1560 and 1561.

 Political instability began troubling the colony and revolts became commonplace.
 Given his limited resources and manpower, Irala could do little to check the raids of Portuguese marauders along his eastern borders.
 Irala left Paraguay prosperous for the Europeans and relatively at peace.